Identifying geometric third-order nonlinear transport in disordered materials: Abstract

 \section{Abstract}

-In third-order nonlinear transport, a voltage can be measured in response to the cube of a driving current as a result of the quantum geometric effects, which has attracted tremendous attention.
+In nonlinear transport, the quantum-geometric effects can generate higher-harmonic voltages in response to a driving current, which has defined a fast-moving field of intense interest.
 However, in realistic materials where disorder scattering also contributes to nonlinear transport, identifying the geometric mechanisms remains a challenge.
-We find a total of 20 mechanisms of third-order nonlinear transport by developing a comprehensive theory that treats the geometric effects and disorder scattering on an equal footing.
-More importantly, we find that 12 of these mechanisms can be unambiguously identified, by deriving a scaling law that expresses the third-order nonlinear Hall conductivity as a polynomial in the linear longitudinal conductivity.
-We apply this theory to identify the geometric mechanisms of third-order nonlinear transport in materials both with and without time-reversal symmetry, such as 2D materials, topological materials, and altermagnets.
-This theory further promotes nonlinear transport as a probe of geometric effects and phase transitions in quantum materials.
+In particular, a theoretical framework for data analysis is still lacking for nonlinear transport at any order.
+Here, we develop a mechanism-resolved and symmetry-guided framework for identifying mechanisms of third-order nonlinear transport in disordered materials.
+We find a total of 20 mechanisms of third-order nonlinear transport, by treating quantum-geometric and disorder-mediated mechanisms on an equal footing.
+More importantly, we propose a protocol of data analysis that combines symmetry diagnosis of magnetic point groups and scaling law of relation between the third-order nonlinear Hall conductivity and linear longitudinal conductivity.
+We identify characteristic fingerprints in the scaling-law weights, which allow the mechanisms to be quantitatively distinguished in experiments.
+We have applied the protocol to identify the geometric mechanisms in materials with and without time-reversal symmetry, including 2D materials, topological materials, and altermagnets.
+The theory can be generalized to arbitrary orders of nonlinear transport, further promoting nonlinear transport as a probe of geometric effects and phase transitions in quantum materials.